Professor Mark Davis

 The sociological ideas shaping this work are captured in my latest book Crowdfunding and the Democratization of Finance (2021, Bristol University Press).

 Since 2019, I am a member of the Editorial Board for the flagship journal, Sociology.
-I am a reviewer of applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programmes.
+I am a reviewer of grant applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programmes.
 Early in my career, I worked in both Paris and Strasbourg as an advisor to the Council of Europe (2008-2011), and more recently was external examiner at the Brussels School of International Studies (2018-2021).

 My research has been featured on podcasts (Another EuropeThe Measure of Everyday Life, Cultural Life of Money and Finance, Local Zero Pod), radio (Why Don’t Economists?), and in national and industry-facing media (The Financial Times, The Guardian, and P2P Finance).